 Below image shows just how simple wrapping wontons is.
 And we're talking fancy-style, like ready-made frozen ones or what you get at Din Tai Fung.
 For zero folding technique wontons, check out my Easy Pork Wontons recipe.

 - Step 1.
-First, scoop about 1 teaspoon of the filling onto the middle of a wonton sheet that is positioned at an angle, with one corner pointing towards you.
+First, scoop about 1 teaspoon of filling onto the middle of a wonton sheet that is positioned at an angle, with one corner pointing towards you.
 Like a diamond.
 Roughly shape the filling into a rectangular shape.
 Dab a little water along the upper two edges of the wonton sheet.

 - Step 3.
 Lastly, bring the two opposing corners together with a small overlap (damp corner on top) and firmly press to seal.